-So, how can you know if that minuscule visitor was really a bed bug?
+So, how can you know if that minuscule visitor was a bed bug?
 Here are a few characteristics of bed bugs that can tip you off to the presence of these bloodsucking creatures:

-- Adults are reddish-brown to black in color.
+- Adults are reddish-brown to black.

 - A bed bug that hasn’t had a blood meal recently is usually oval-shaped and flat.
 After feeding, these parasites will swell up, become longer and change color to redder to match their food source—blood.

-- Newly-hatched bed bug nymphs appear translucent.
+- Newly hatched bed bug nymphs appear translucent.
 Their color changes as they molt; they eventually become brown.

-- These pests are wingless and their body length is approximately a quarter to just under half an inch.
+- These pests are wingless, and their body length is approximately a quarter to just under half an inch.
 The body width of an adult is just about the same as its length.

 - Bed bugs look like apple seeds after feeding.

 Now that we’ve described bed bugs, we’ll go into more detail about these lookalikes and advise what to do if you find these bugs in your home.

 What Are Those Tiny Black Bugs In My Bed That Aren’t Bed Bugs?

 If a bug has decided to make your resting spot its own, it’s natural for your brain to jump to the conclusion that you have bed bugs immediately.
 But there are a number of similar household bugs in Florida and other parts of the country that might find their way into your sleeping quarters.

 Like bed bugs, these insects are often reddish-brown and can almost be the same size as an adult bed bug.
 To make distinguishing the two creatures even more confusing, these immature roaches like to hide in cracks and crevices, so you might find them in the same impossibly tight gaps in your bed that bed bugs might occupy.